mailund/minilexer/README.md

 The `TokenStream` class is a way of manipulating a stream of tokens to make it easier(*) to write parsers.
 It is a way of keeping track of which token we are currently looking at, and making assertions about the current token's value and type.

+In the following examples, I'll be using the `R_tokens` I extracted above.